Once Someone Is Released From Police Custody, What Are The Most Important Steps To Take After Being Charged With DWI?

 There is a section in the Texas government code that deals specifically with nondisclosures in DWI and alcohol or drug related cases.
 Usually, you must wait two years after you complete your probation before applying.
 They are more difficult to come by than they are for other kinds of offenses usually.

-For more information on DWI Law in Texas, a free initial consultation is your next best step.
+For more information on DWI Law in Texas, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.